Latte is Synonymous with Safety

 or '

-character can be safely used in an attribute
+character can be used safely within an

-context.
+another separate context.

-It may surprise you, but special rules apply inside the <textarea>
+You might be surprised, but special rules apply inside the <textarea>

 and <title>

-where the <
+elements, where the <

-.
-But that's more of a
+that's more of a minor detail.

 <script>#js-element</script>